SharePoint/sp-dev-docs/docs/spfx/toolchain/update-latest-packages.md

 npm outdated
 ```

-The command will list the following information about the packages your project depends on.
+The command lists the following information about the packages your project depends on.
 This information is looked up from the `package.json` file located in the root of your project directory and npm registry.

 * Current version installed in your project
 * Version requested by your project (available in `package.json`)